LaunchEngine/typeahead.js/doc/bloodhound.md

   not reached, the data source will attempt to backfill the suggestions from `remote`.

-* `dupDetector` – If set, this is expected to be a function with the signature `(remoteMatch, match)` that returns `true` if the datums are duplicates or `false` otherwise.
+* `dupDetector` – If set, this is expected to be a function with the signature `(remoteMatch, localMatch)` that returns `true` if the datums are duplicates or `false` otherwise.
 If not set, duplicate detection will not be performed.

 * `sorter` – A [compare function] used to sort matched datums for a given query.